 For years, a certain sector of SF fandom has occupied itself with puzzling out real-world explanations for what we see on our screens.
-Unsurprisingly, Yamato has been dissected many times over in various books and articles published by the “Dream Science Laboratory,” also known as “Kusolab.”
+Unsurprisingly, Yamato has been dissected many times over in various books and articles published by the “Fantasy Science Laboratory,” also known as “Kusolab.”

 The description on their website reads as follows:

-The Institute of Fantastic Science examines scenes and episodes in manga, anime, games, and old stories.
+The Institute of Fantasy Science examines scenes and episodes in manga, anime, games, and old stories.
 So far, we have dealt with more than 1,000 subjects.
 The “Fantasy Science Selection” publishes the most popular manuscripts.
 You can read it for free for 2 days after delivery.

 The following article was published May 10, 2021.